OrlandoFon/Resume-Creator-With-Python/README.md

 - If you find issues or want to enhance functionality, feel free to open an issue or submit a pull request on the GitHub repository.

 # License
-- This project is not licensed.
+- This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.